76 Maple AvenueGreenwich, CT, 06830Phone: 203-869-2110

 Artwork Down on the Farm

 Weir Farm National Historic Site on Nod Hill Road in Wilton is one of two national historic sites that preserves and displays a place for the visual arts.
 (The other is the Saint-Gaudens National Historic Site in Cornish, New Hampshire.)
 From 1882 to 2005, Weir Farm was the home and workplace of three generations of painters, starting with J. Alden Weir.
 Visitors today can view the Weir home and studios, take guided walks of stone walls and painting trails, and enjoy the rotating art exhibits.
+In April 2020, the farm was featured in the newest coin produced by the U.S. Mint in its American the Beautiful Quarters program.
 The grounds are open year-round; hours at the Visitor Center vary seasonally.
 Phone: 203-761-9945

 Visit the Giant World Through Its Animals

 Plan to bring your young ones – or adults with a love of exotic animals – to Connecticut’s Beardsley Zoo at 1875 Noble Avenue in Bridgeport.
 One of the state’s top family attractions, the zoo displays 300 animals: condors, tigers, ocelots, wolves, a giant anteater and a golden lion tamarin.
 The zoo is open daily and the carousel is open Thursday through Sunday.
 Feed your brood at the Peacock Café then go on for further explorations.
 Special areas include a tropical rainforest, an aviary, and a New England farmyard.
 This is a great activity for bad-weather days.
 Zoo is open daily, year-round.